SPIRIT BEAR TOURS

 Marven has spent his whole life in this part of the coast and has been called the “spirit bear whisperer.”
 In addition to his guiding work, Marven is also a Gitga’at Guardian Watchmen and a Councillor in the Hartley Bay Band Council.
 By travelling with Marven, guests will have the opportunity to discuss the rich history and culture of the Gitga’at people.

 I am an ecologist, photographer and writer.
 I am a fully certified bear guide with the Commercial Bear Viewing Association of British Columbia and I’ve been guiding trips in the Great Bear Rainforest for 15 years.
 You can learn more about me here.
 One of my passions is guiding wildlife adventures for people who care deeply about wildlife and wild places.
 Therefore, this is not strictly a photography trip – we will also discuss ecology and natural history of bears and the surrounding ecosystems.

 By combining Marven’s local and First Nation’s knowledge with my knowledge of ecology and natural history, we believe we provide our guests with exceptional experiences.

 This trip is best for people who are passionate about wildlife, learning about ecology and First Nations culture and exploring beautiful places.
 I cannot guarantee that we will see spirit bears.
 That is why this is an adventure.
 This comes with the territory of seeking out one of the most rare mammals on Earth.

 This trip will give us more dedicated time in prime spirit bear territory than any other trip I know of in the region.
-And, although spirit bears are rare, I have seen at least one spirit bear on all of my previous trips with Marven.
+And, although spirit bears are rare, I have seen at least one spirit bear on almost every trip Marven and I have done together.

 This trip is best for people who are patient and can enjoy their surroundings – beyond the spirit bear.
 It is my opinion that this is not a difficult thing to do in the Great Bear Rainforest as there is no shortage of natural wonders.